FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 ## Reactivating a user

-Next, to reactivate the user we'd deactivated (perhaps they cleaned up their act), let's use the `reactivateUser` method and provide the ID of the user as its parameter.
+Next, to reactivate the user we just deactivated (perhaps they cleaned up their act), let's use the `reactivateUser` method and provide the ID of the user as its parameter.

 Here is the code: